-Walter Dew, who was a young detective officer with H division at the time of the murders and who in time would rise through the ranks and achieve fame as the man who arrested wife murderer Dr. Hawley, Harvey Crippen, was based throughout the murders at Commercial Street Police Station.
+Walter Dew, who was a young detective officer with H division at the time of the Whitechapel murders - and who in time would rise through the ranks and achieve fame as the man who arrested wife murderer Dr. Hawley, Harvey Crippen - was based throughout the murders at Commercial Street Police Station.

 The type of police officer - and there have been many - who might easily have been mistaken for the manager of a bank or a solicitor.

 He also was a man who had proved himself in many previous big cases.